 As test flights (usually about one-fourth mile) were made, the craft was modified and often repaired.
 Later flights were one to two miles in length.

 When the blacksmith shop was torn down in 1962, the plane was given to the City of Midland by the children of John V. and Louise Hundle Pliska.
-The Aeroplane restoration, as well as the original museum, was funded by the Abell-Hanger Foundation and was completed on October 19, 1965.
-However, due to Airport expansions during the past few years, Airport patrons were unable to view the Pliska Aeroplane as the museum area become inaccessible.
+The aeroplane restoration, as well as the original museum, was funded by the Abell-Hanger Foundation and was completed on October 19, 1965.
+However, due to Airport expansions during the past few years, airport patrons were unable to view the Pliska Aeroplane as the museum area became inaccessible.